 Planning a Halloween themed meal or dinner party?
 You may want to play it a little subtler, think pumpkin or star table confetti, a black table runner and some soft lighting and seasonal wall prints.

 Lighting is so important for creating ambience at any gathering.
 Candle or pumpkin light can help to set a sense of uneasiness at the entrance and could well work at a dinner table too.
 However, if you’re hosting a full on costume party with lots of guests, you’ll need to strike a balance between setting a spooky atmosphere and being fire safe and able to see!
 If you’re home is fitted with dimmers, you’ll have a head start when it comes to finding a good glow.
 You could also call on fairy lights and paper lanterns to add colour and magic.
-They’ll look fabulous in the photos too.
+They’ll look fabulous in the photos too, you can check this out here.

 Halloween has become a huge calendar occasion here in the UK.
 If it’s something you and your family enjoy year after year, you may want to think about buying or making a few investment décor pieces to stash away.
 This is something many of us do every year for Christmas without thinking.
 So why should you settle for plastic pumpkins and table covers for Halloween?
 You can involve the kids with making bunting or dioramas that can then be reused.
 Look out for day of the dead, sugar skulls and skeleton home wares that can come out when the season starts.
 And of course, don’t forget a cosy blanket you can all snuggle up under while watching scary films.